SlateFoundation/opened.js/SIGNED_REQUEST_FLOW.md

 ```

 At the end of the signed request generation, your server needs to pass it back to the browser.
-For example, it can be done by embedding it to the page rendered next.
-After that, the signed secure request can be used to login your authenticated user with the OpenEd resource library app.
+In the above example, it is done by embedding the generated signed server request into the page that is rendered as a result at the end of the method.
+After that, the signed secure request can be used to login your authenticated user to the OpenEd system.

 ## Using the signed server request to authenticate the user with OpenEd.

 Once signed server request is obtained, it can be used to authenticate your user with the OpenEd system.
 It is performed in 2 steps:

-- Initializing the internal Oauth.js routines with your public key on the browser by calling:
+### Initializing the internal Oauth.js routines with your public key on the browser by calling:

 ```javascript
 window.OpenEd.api.init({